Skip to Content

 • Herbal tisanes: 200-212°F, 5-7 minutes (most can steep longer without bitterness)

-Resteeping: Quality loose leaf tea can be steeped multiple times.
-Each steeping reveals different flavors.
+Quality loose leaf tea can be steeped multiple times.
+Each steeping reveals different flavors, but are generally milder and less caffeinated than the first steep.
 Oolongs and pu-erh are especially good for multiple infusions.

 Popular Tea Drinks and Preparations

-• Tea lattes: Tea brewed strong, topped with steamed milk.
-The London Fog (Earl Grey with vanilla and steamed milk) is the most popular.
-How to Make a London Fog
+• Tea lattes are teas that are brewed strong and then topped with steamed milk.
+The London Fog (Earl Grey with vanilla and steamed milk) is probably the most popular.
+Here is how to make a latte with Earl Grey, called A London Fog

-• Chai: Indian spiced tea, traditionally black tea simmered with milk and warming spices (cardamom, cinnamon, ginger, cloves).
-Can be made from scratch or from concentrate.
+• Chai: This is Indian spiced tea, traditionally black tea simmered with milk and warming spices (cardamom, cinnamon, ginger, cloves).
+Here is a guide to 10 Ways to Use Chai, which includes making chai tea.

-• Matcha: Powdered Japanese green tea whisked with water.
-Provides the whole leaf’s nutrients rather than just an infusion.
+• Matcha is a powdered Japanese green tea whisked with water.
+It provides the whole leaf’s nutrients rather than just an infusion.

 Herbal Tisanes: Caffeine-Free Alternatives